Help aged care residents feel valued and acknowledged by volunteering at the Wellbeing Clinic for Older Adults.

 Sharing life stories can also improve professional carers’ knowledge, appreciation, and understanding of the individual.
 The videos or storybooks can be presented as gifts or legacy documents to the next generation of family members.

-The Wellbeing Clinic for Older Adults would like to thank the Arcare Family Foundation and The Danks Trust for their support of our volunteering programs.
+The Wellbeing Clinic for Older Adults would like to thank the Arcare Family Foundation, The Danks Trust, and the Aged Persons Welfare Foundation for their support of our volunteering programs.

 Get in contact

 For more information about volunteering services, please contact us via email at firstname.lastname@example.org or email Rebecca Collins (Department of Psychological Sciences) at email@example.com